 Are cruises safe for elderly people?

-Yes, cruises are generally safe for elderly people as long as they take necessary precautions and inform the cruise staff of any mobility or medical issues.
-Cruise lines also often offer wheelchair accessibility and medical facilities onboard.
+Yes, cruises are generally safe for seniors as long as they take necessary precautions and inform the cruise staff of any mobility or medical issues.

 What does it cost for the least expensive cruises?